What is a meningioma?

 • arrange for you to have blood tests to check your general health and to see how well your kidneys and liver are working.

-Your doctor may talk about the grade of a tumour.
 The grade of a tumour describes how abnormal the cells look under a microscope.
-This can help your doctor understand how slowly or quickly the tumour may grow.
+If you have an operation to remove some or all of the tumour, the doctor will find out the grade of the meningioma.
+This can help them understand how slowly or quickly the tumour may grow.
 They can use this information to help plan your treatment.

 • Grade 1 meningiomas are the most common type.
-These tumours are slow growing.
-If all of the tumour is removed, they do not usually come back after treatment.
+These tumours are slow-growing.

 • Grade 2 meningiomas are sometimes called atypical tumours.
-They grow more quickly than grade 1 meningiomas.
-They may be more likely to come back after treatment.
+They can grow more quickly than grade 1 meningiomas.

-• Grade 3 meningiomas are also called high-grade tumours.
+• Grade 3 meningiomas may also be called high-grade tumours.
 They usually grow more quickly.
-They are also more likely to come back after treatment.

 Treatment for meningioma

-The main treatments for meningiomas are surgery and radiotherapy You may have a combination of treatments.
+The main treatments for a meningioma that is growing or causing symptoms are surgery and radiotherapy.
+You may have a combination of treatments.
 Your treatment depends on:

 • the size and position of the tumour